buchenberg/Hangfire.Realm/README.md

 ## Usage

-_**Caution:** If you are using Realm for persisting other data in your application and it's running on Windows make sure you use the same Realm configuration for everything.
-Using seperate Realm files will result in intermittant "SetEndOfFile() failed" errors._
+_**Note:** If you are using Realm for persisting other data in your application and it's running on Windows make sure you use the same Realm configuration for everything.
+Using seperate Realm files will result in intermittant "SetEndOfFile() failed" errors.
+See https://github.com/realm/realm-dotnet/issues/1906_

 ### .NET Core